coding-for-creatives-winter-2017/class/README.md

     * Classes
     * Constructors
 * Creative tech overview
-  * Group presentation
   * How it works
+  * How to utilize technology & creativity
-* Go over final project ideas
+* Go over final project requirements & ideas
-* More browser based inspirations
+* More inspirations

 **Assignment**
 * Finalize your final project idea